0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

 Ultimately, Polygon zkEVM offers developers the same UX as on Ethereum, with significantly improved scalability.

-!!!info
-    No impact on developer experience

-    Note that the following differences have no impact on the developer experience with the zkEVM as compared to the EVM.
-Gas optimization techniques, interacting with libraries like Web3.js and Ethers.js, and deploying contracts work seamlessly on the zkEVM without any overhead.

 The following differences have no impact on the developer's experience on the zkEVM compared to the EVM:

    - Gas optimization techniques.